 While we do have Coca-Cola slushies and Coke floats, Coca Cola ice cream is far and few between.
-While I've never seen it, there's a chance it's on a restaurant menu somewhere.
+While I've never seen it, there's a chance it's on a restaurant menu in the South somewhere.
 If not, there's no need to get your boots in a bunch-this recipe is fun to make at home.

 Rather than sticking to a graham cracker crust, we decided that smashing up some Nutter Butters was the way to go.
 Chocked full of peanut flavor, this crust is a snap to put together.
 Simply crush Nutter Butter cookies in a food processor or even in a large bag.
 You can even add in some roasted peanuts to the mix!
 Combine with melted butter and press firmly into a parchment-lined baking tin.